Skip to main content

 5. Publishes the video back to the room

-You interact with just a few lines of code — the session handles everything else.
+A few lines of code — the session handles everything else.
+See deployment/avatar-sessions.

-Your API secret is the key that authenticates your application with bitHuman services.
-You can create one from Developer → API Keys.It’s used for:
+Your API secret authenticates your application with bitHuman services.
+Create one at Developer → API Keys.It’s used for:

 • Verifying your identity